 When working with RapidMiner Studio, you need a place to save your work.
 The Repository can be used to store:

-It is the natural place to store your processes (
+Repositories are the natural place to store your connections and processes (

-whether you save your data and results in a Repository depends on your use case.
+whether you save your data, results, or other files in a Repository depends on your use case.